zouharvi/hmm-rust/README.md

 # Rust HMM

 Just a few hours toy implementation of random HMM walk and the viterbi algorithm.
+Run with `cargo run --release --features="fast"` to get the peak performance.

+## POS Tagging

+TODO

+## Ice Cream

 Example output on the famous ice cream consumption problem on hot and cold days: